A place to Belong, Believe, and Become

 Worship Service Live on Zoom

-B-FBC with Service Host Paul Gittel and Guest Speaker Clark Gietz invite you to attend the Sunday Morning Service of Worship, beginning at 10:30 AM on September 26, 2021, live streamed on Zoom.
-You can also attend in person in the Sanctuary, subject to the number of people stipulated by current provincial public health regulations.
-The front door will be open.
+Service Host Paul Gittel and Speaker Robert Griffin invite you to attend the Sunday Morning Service of Worship, beginning at 10:30 AM on October 31, 2021, live-streamed on Zoom.
+You can also attend in person in the Sanctuary, subject to current provincial public health regulations (see details, below).

 Meeting ID: 852 9961 6151

-A STATMENT FROM Canadian Baptists of Western Canada
+A STATEMENT FROM Canadian Baptists of Western Canada

 The CBWC joins with the Tk’emlúps te Secwépemc to mourn the deaths of the 215 children discovered in an unmarked mass grave at the site of the Kamloops Indian Residential School.